Ph.D. Applications open

 Probability, Statistics and Econometrics: Probability Theory.
 Discrete and Continuous Random Variables.
 Expectation and Variance.
 Joint, Marginal and Conditional Distributions.
 Distributions of Functions of Random Variables.
 Sampling, Estimation, Inference and Hypothesis Testing.
 Ordinary Least Square Estimation, Instrumental Variable Estimation, Binary Response Models.

 Economics: Theory of Consumer and Producer Behaviour; Market Structures: Perfect Competition, Monopoly and Oligopoly, Externalities and Public Goods, Adverse Selection, Screening, Moral Hazard.
 General Equilibrium.
 Normal and Extensive Form games, Nash Equilibrium and Sub Game Perfect Equilibrium.
 National Income Accounting, Rational Expectations, Economic Growth, Business Cycles, Fiscal Policy, Monetary Policy.

-Ph.D. students are required to take a coursework of two years.
+Ph.D. students are required to do coursework for two years.
 The first year coursework includes compulsory courses in Microeconomics, Macroeconomics, Mathematical Economics and Econometrics.
 Students have to write a comprehensive exam at the end of the first year.
 Every student will be allowed a maximum of two attempts to clear the comprehensive exam.
-The second year includes courses in the students chosen area of specialization.
-Graduate students have to choose their area of specialisation and thesis supervisor by the end of first year.
-The student chooses his/her second year courses based on the suggestions of the thesis supervisor.
+The second-year includes courses in the students' chosen area of specialization.
+Graduate students have to choose their area of specialization and thesis supervisor by the end of the first year.
+The student chooses his/her second-year courses based on the suggestions of the thesis supervisor.
 Students have the option of writing their comprehensive exams at the beginning of the first year and move directly to second year coursework.